rajidevteam/voccaria/planning/content.md

 - PACKAGE OF 4 ONE HOUR VOICE LESSONS: €240

 > I remember you said we will do a subscription plan.
-That's our long-term goal I assume, when the website has more functionalities. - Raji
+That's our long-term goal I assume, when the website has more functionalities.

 ## Hightlight Mia's twitch